ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 Notice the function return type is `unit`.
 There is exactly one thing of type
-unit, and it is written `()`.
-We use unit to call a function which needs no
+`unit`, and it's written `()`.
+We use `unit` to call a function that needs no
-other argument, and is only used for its imperative side effect.
+other argument and is only used for its imperative side effect.
 For example:

 ```ocaml
 # let print_number n =